UUCW Constitution & Bylaws

 ARTICLE VI – OFFICERS

 Section 1.
-The officers of this Church shall be a President, a Vice-President, a Clerk and a Treasurer.
-These four officers also shall be the officers of the Board of Management of the Church.
+The officers of this Church shall be the President, the Clerk and the Treasurer.

-Section 7.
+Section 3.
 The Clerk of the Church shall be the Clerk of the Board.
-The Clerk shall keep a record of the transactions of the Church and the Board in a manner satisfactory to the Board and in accordance with Massachusetts General Laws and shall perform such other duties as may be directed by the Board as usually pertain to this office.
-If both the offices of the President and Vice-President are vacant, the Clerk shall call the necessary meeting or meetings of the Board to fill one or both offices.
+The Clerk shall keep the minutes and records of the Church and the Board meetings in a manner satisfactory to the Board and shall perform such other duties as may be directed by the Board as usually pertain to this office.
+If the office of the President is vacant, the Clerk shall call and preside over the necessary meeting or meetings of the Board or of the Church.

-Section 8.
-The Treasurer’s duties shall be those customarily performed by such an officer and those assigned by the Board including:
+Section 4.
+The Treasurer’s duties shall be those customarily performed by such an officer and those assigned by the Board, including:

-a.
-Custody of all Church funds, including the Church’s investment funds.
-These funds shall be deposited in a bank or banks, money market funds, or other appropriate depository designated by the Board in the name of the Church.
-The removal of funds from a brokerage account shall require two signatures.
-One of those signatures shall be the Treasurer’s and the second shall be the Chair of the Investment Committee or that person’s designee.
+- Responsibility for all Church funds for the Church and Board.
+Church funds shall be deposited in a bank or banks, money market funds, or other appropriate depository designated by the Board in the name of the Church.

 ARTICLE VII – BOARD OF MANAGEMENT